ministryofjustice/security-guidance/docs/using-lastpass.md

 ## What is LastPass?

 LastPass is an online password management tool that we make available to you to help you create, store and share passwords.
-Using it means you no longer need to remember dozens of passwords, just a single master password.
+Using it means you no longer need to remember dozens of passwords, just a single primary password.
 It keeps all your website logins protected, helps with creating new 'strong' passwords and password sharing when required.

 LastPass is available as a browser extension for popular browsers and as well as a full software suite \(for use outside of browsers\) for Microsoft Windows and Apple macOS.